 Your computer’s security software can also affect your internet speed.
 This software typically runs in the background to detect virus threats and provide other security features for your device.
 Reduce the software’s usage of your internet connection by unchecking the auto-update, sync and backup options.
 Try to execute these things manually.

-Avoid free VPN providers.
+Avoid free VPN providers (read more about free VPNs vs paid VPNs here).
 They naturally have more users than paid VPN providers and are not secure.
 A saturated VPN will have lower connection speeds.
 Too many people will be trying to use the servers simultaneously.
 It doesn’t matter the number of servers the VPN has, there will still be too many users.

 Conclusion | Increasing VPN Connection Speeds

-Latency and throughput are 2 components of VPN connection speed.
+Latency and throughput are 2 components of VPN connection speeds.
 Addressing issues related to these components can substantially increase your VPN connection speed.

 The first 2 strategies outlined in this article speak specifically to these components.
 If those strategies fail, attempt one of the remaining three.
 Even if you feel it is cumbersome to follow any of these strategies, I would suggest it’s worth trying.